GAL1LE05/AstroPi-2023/README.md

 - ~~(Maybe) Integrate both the image capture and processing together and automate it for the 3 hour mission~~
 - ~~Test the final code~~
 - ~~Document the code~~
+- Receive experimental data from the ISS
+- Analyse the data
+- Produce a report explaining our findings

 ## Dependencies
 - picamera